Dilant/B2METutorial/src/en/beta-status/README.md

 ### `0.9.1b3`

+_To be discussed: may revert these changes later_

-- Change mechanisms related to inactive player balls
+- ~~Change mechanisms related to inactive player balls~~
-  - An inactive player ball will be destroyed upon activating checkpoints, destination, switchers or appenders
+  - ~~An inactive player ball will be destroyed upon activating checkpoints, destination, switchers or appenders~~
-  - All inactive player ball will be destroyed when the current player ball activates checkpoints or destination
+  - ~~All inactive player ball will be destroyed when the current player ball activates checkpoints or destination~~

 ### `0.9.0`